Validation

 meta: {},});Query Parameters

-The query schema validates query parameters.
-If you define a query schema, the parameters will be validated before being added to the URL.
+The query schema validates query parameters before they're added to the URL:

 import { } from "@zayne-labs/callapi";